davejacobs/mint/README.md

 One warning: when you initialize a document via a block, do not try the following:

-    # The wrong way to block-initialize a document:
     Document.new content do |d|
+      # The wrong way to block-initialize a style destination:
       d.style_destination = 'styles'
     end